hammerheim-game/hammerheim-rules/3-warbands/beastmen-raiders.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | M | WS | BS | S | T | W | I | A | Ld |
 | 5 | 4 | 3 | 4 | 4 | 1 | 4 | 1 | 8 |
-Weapons/Armor: The Beastmen Chieftain may be equipped with weapons and armor chosen from the Beastmen Equipment list.
+Weapons/Armour: The Beastmen Chieftain may be equipped with weapons and armour chosen from the Beastmen Equipment list.
 Skills: The Beastmen Chieftain may choose from Combat, Strength, & Speed when he gains a new skill.
 In addition, the Beastmen Chieftain may choose from the Beastmen Special Skill list
 Special Rules